ecmwf-projects/cads-messages/contents/insitu/2024-06-01-warning-insitu-gridded-observations-europe.md

 live: true
 ---

-The correction of a bug in the sluggification of names in the download form will prevent the previous API syntax to work.
+The  previous API syntax was sligtly modofied.
 Please replace any dots by underscores in your old  API requests.